MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 # Integrate existing third party APIs to Teams app

 Teams Toolkit helps you to access existing APIs for building Teams applications.
-These APIs are developed by your organization or third-party.When you use Teams Toolkit to connect to an existing API, Teams Toolkit performs the following function:
+These APIs are developed by your organization or third-party.
+When you use Teams Toolkit to connect to an existing API, Teams Toolkit performs the following function:

 * Generate sample code under `./bot` or `./api` folder.
 * Add a reference to the `@microsoft/teamsfx` package to `package.json`.